Artist Residencies and Learning Programmes

 South West France

-We have a particular, though not exclusive, focus on supporting female artists, as well as those from migrant, refugee and diaspora populations.
+We have a particular, though not exclusive, focus on supporting female artists, as well as those from migrant, refugee and diaspora populations, and those from the Global South.

 Residencies at Clos de Gaye